hyungjoo-cha/hyungjoo-cha.github.io/content/post/get-started/index.md

 ---
-title: Participated at INFORMS 2024 at Seattle!
+title: Participated at INFORMS 2024 at Seattle
 summary: Invited to a special session and gave a presentation of "Analyzing a capacitated vehicle routing problem variant: Insights from approximations and mathematical analytics"
 date: 2024-10-27